mozman/ezdxf/docs/source/dxfentities/mpolygon.rst

 .. module:: ezdxf.entities
     :noindex:

-The MPOLYGON entity is not a core DXF entity and is not supported by every CAD application or DXF library.
+The MPOLYGON entity is not a core DXF entity and is not supported by all CAD applications and DXF libraries.

-The :class:`MPolygon` class is very similar to the :class:`Hatch` class with small differences in supported DXF attributes and features.
+The :class:`MPolygon` class is very similar to the :class:`Hatch` class with small differences in the supported features and DXF attributes.

 The boundary paths of the MPOLYGON are visible and use the graphical DXF attributes of the main entity like :attr:`dxf.color`, :attr:`dxf.linetype` and so on.
 The solid filling is only visible if the attribute :attr:`dxf.solid_fill` is 1, the color of the solid fill is defined by :attr:`dxf.fill_color` as :ref:`ACI`.

-MPOLYGON supports :class:`ezdxf.entities.Gradient` settings like HATCH for DXF R2004+.
+The MPOLYGON supports :class:`ezdxf.entities.Gradient` settings like HATCH for DXF R2004 and newer.
 This feature is used by method :meth:`MPolygon.set_solid_fill` to set a solid RGB fill color as linear gradient, this disables pattern fill automatically.
 The MPOLYGON does not support associated source path entities, because the MPOLYGON also represents the boundary paths as visible graphical objects.
 Hatch patterns are supported, but the hatch style tag is not supported, the default hatch style is :attr:`ezdxf.const.HATCH_STYLE_NESTED` and the style flags of the boundary paths are ignored.
 Background color for pattern fillings is supported, set background color by property :attr:`MPolygon.bgcolor` as RGB tuple.